Skip to main content

 Tribulus terrestris

-Claims around MSM’s ability to grow your penis or cure erectile dysfunction are significantly overblown.
-There is little clinical evidence to support them, though there is some oblique evidence linking sulfur — which you can derive from MSM — to the relaxation of the corpus cavernosum (erectile tissue).
+MSM has a wide range of potential applications, but claims around its ability to grow your penis or cure ED are significantly overblown.
+There’s little clinical evidence to support them, though there’s some oblique evidence linking sulfur — which you can derive from MSM — to the relaxation of the corpus cavernosum (erectile tissue).

 Black pepper

 As you can see, several ingredients in male enhancement pills are there to address low testosterone directly, like zinc and ashwagandha.
-Some testosterone boosters are built around ingredients like this, while other male enhancement pills include them to create a more comprehensive approach to sexual health than just directing blood to the penis.
+Some testosterone boosters are built around such ingredients, while other male enhancement pills include them to create a more comprehensive approach to sexual health than just directing blood to the penis.

 Are male enhancement pills safe?